MuhammadDanyal-QuantumObsessed/Repetition-Code-QEC/README.md

 - Convert the noisy circuit into a **Detector Error Model**.

 ### Detector Error Model (DEM)
-A Detector Error Model is Stim's way of turning a full quantum circuit into a simplified list of "which errors cause which alarms to go off."
-Instead of tracking the whole circuit, the decoder only needs this simplified error map, which is much faster to work with.
-In this project, the DEM is saved and viewed as a graph, where each point represents a checkpoint (detector) and each connecting line represents a possible error.
+The **Detector Error Model** is Stim's compact, graph-like description of a noisy circuit: it lists every possible physical error and which detector(s) it would trigger if it occurred (`circuit.detector_error_model()`).
+Instead of reasoning about the full quantum circuit, a decoder only needs this much smaller error graph — each **node** is a detector, and each **edge** is a possible error connecting two detectors (or a detector to the boundary).
+This is what makes fast, practical decoding possible.

-### PyMatching
+### PyMatching — Decoding
-[PyMatching](https://github.com/oscarhiggott/PyMatching) is an open-source Python decoder written by Oscar Higgott.
-It implements the **Minimum-Weight Perfect Matching (MWPM)** algorithm, which is a standard, widely used method for decoding QEC codes such as the repetition code and the surface code.
-PyMatching takes the Detector Error Model produced by Stim, builds a weighted graph from it, and works out the most likely pattern of errors that explains what the detectors reported.
+PyMatching is a fast **Minimum-Weight Perfect Matching (MWPM)** decoder built by Oscar Higgott and Craig Gidney, developed with support from the Google Quantum AI team.
+Given a DEM and a set of detector events from a run, PyMatching finds the most likely underlying pattern of physical errors by matching pairs of fired detectors together.
+In this project, `pymatching.Matching.from_detector_error_model(...)` builds the decoder, and `matcher.decode_batch(...)` predicts whether the logical qubit flipped for each of the 100,000 simulated shots.

 ### Sinter
 Sinter is Stim's companion tool for running **large-scale QEC experiments**.
 While Stim runs one circuit at a time, Sinter automatically runs many circuits across different code distances and noise levels, collects the statistics, and helps generate the threshold plot.
 In this project, Sinter is used to test code distances 3, 5, 7, and 9 against several physical error rates, using PyMatching as the decoder.

 ### Supporting Libraries
-- **NumPy** — used for comparing the decoder's predictions against the actual results.
+- **NumPy** — numerical operations (e.g., comparing predicted vs. actual logical flips).
-- **Matplotlib** — used to plot the logical error rate against the physical error rate.
+- **Matplotlib** — plotting the logical vs. physical error rate curves.

 ---

-## How the Project Works, Step by Step
+## How the Project Works

 1. **Build the circuit.** A repetition code circuit is generated with code distance 9, run for 25 rounds, using a phenomenological noise model with a 4% chance of noise per qubit per round and a 1% chance of a measurement flip.
 2. **Look at raw measurements.** The circuit is sampled once to see the raw "yes/no" results from every qubit, every round.